OndrejSzekely/metron/metron_conduit/metron_conduit_README.md

 > ##### :warning: Attention :exclamation: :raised_hands: :exclamation:
 > Demo uses ports `13100` and `13101`.
 If ports are already in use, change them to different ones.

-Open a terminal, go into Metron's root folder and run following commands:
+Open a terminal / cmd, go into Metron's root folder and run following commands:

 ```shell
 cd metron_conduit